dev-orchid/track-mate/VERCEL_QUICKSTART.md

 Deploy TrackMate to Vercel in 10 minutes.

+## ⚠️ Critical: Set Root Directory to `client`

+**If you skip this step, deployment WILL fail!**

+When importing your project, you MUST set the Root Directory to `client`.
+This tells Vercel your Next.js app is in a subdirectory.

 ## Quick Deploy - Client Only

 This is the fastest way to get started.
 Deploy the client to Vercel, use your existing backend.